-This year (2021), up to 30 grants will be awarded.
-Applicants can request $500 for their project.
-All grants will be accepted and awarded on a rolling-basis from July 1st – October 15th and all projects/programs should be complete within three months of their acceptance.
+We still have funding available and Applicants can request $500 for their project.
+All grants will be accepted and awarded on a rolling-basis and all projects/programs should be complete within three months of their acceptance.

 INTERESTED IN APPLYING?

 Who Can Apply?

 The BIG Program awards grants to projects, programs or events that take place in the 19137 zip code (Bridesburg) only.
 Applicants can come from anywhere, though!
 The program will consider proposals from groups and individuals whose interests are consistent with the goals of the program; as well as individuals seeking to complete creative projects.
 Proposals for retroactive funding of projects already completed will not be considered.
 Youth under 18 can apply with an adult sponsor whose information is on the application.
 Teachers at local schools can apply, however the project/program/activity must take place in Bridesburg and have a direct impact on the 19137 community.
 Each applicant is limited to one funded project per grant cycle.

 Types of Projects Preferred